chrisding7/itterTway/README.md

 ## Bugs and work to be done
 There is no current way to reply to eeTways.
-The pig Latin agorithm handles some punctuation imperfectly.
+The pig Latin algorithm handles some punctuation imperfectly.
+Editing the bio of the profile page does not fully persist when the page reloads.

 ## Credits